Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 `POST api/v1/protected/sites/:site_id/edit`

 Used to edit the features of a site.
 This is done by querying the appropriate site and setting the given features.
-Only the `blockId` field is not required.
+Only the `block_id` field is not required.

 #### Request Body